DON’T MISS

 See a castle

 Germany is famous for its fairytale castles and palaces, and Rhineland-Palatinate has more than its fair share.
-The Palatinate Forest alone contains a whopping 50 plus castles and ruins, offering a wealth of titillating tales of mediaeval chivalry and cracking Instagram shots.
+The Palatinate Forest alone contains a whopping 50 plus castles and ruins, offering a wealth of titillating tales of medieval chivalry and cracking Instagram shots.

 The German Wine Route